 With so many different layouts to choose from, you can decide where your priorities lie.
 Do you need more sleeping space?
 Do you like a rear kitchen?
 Do you prefer a roomier bathroom?
 Want to stay away from slides?
 No matter what you like or don’t like, there’s an r-pod layout for you.

 Forest River makes the r-pod with a powder coated steel frame for durability, corrosion resistance, and little to no maintenance.
 Each unit comes standard with a 6-gallon gas/electric DSI hot water heater, a 3.7 cubic foot 3-way refrigerator, a two burner recessed cooktop with a flush mount glass cover, and a 4-speed MaxxAir fan.
+A convection microwave oven and 28″ 12V LED TV are now standard options as well.

 Unlike some smaller trailers, the r-pod has a 6’6″ interior height, so those who hit the 6-foot mark will still have plenty of headroom to walk upright inside.
 Some models also include a wet bath, though all have at least a dry bath.
 Every model has an outside shower which uses both hot and cold running water.